samuelvkwong/radynstruct/README.md

 ## Overview

 This application enables efficient batch processing of radiology reports, transforming unstructured free-text into standardized, structured data.
-It combines a modern React frontend with a Python FastAPI backend, powered by AI for intelligent text extraction.
+It combines a modern React frontend with a Python FastAPI backend, powered by a LLM for intelligent text extraction.

 ## Features

 - **Batch Upload**: Upload multiple radiology reports at once
-- **AI-Powered Extraction**: Automatically structure reports using Claude API
+- **LLM-Powered Extraction**: Automatically structure reports using your choice of LLM from OpenAI, Claude, or Ollama.
 - **Pre-built Templates**: Ready-to-use templates for common radiology exams
 - **Custom Template Designer**: Create templates tailored to your specific needs
 - **Export Structured Data**: Access and export structured report data